He-Yin Zhen: Labor Theory

 Zhen thus saw the solution for the "Women Question" as the liberation of the working class.
 Concerned with the commodification of women's bodies, she emphasized labor as an autonomous and free practice among humans, contrasted with its commodified model in classical and neoclassical political economy.
-Labor should represent both economical liberation and intellectual liberation, as women became free in their actions.
-But in a capitalist society, women were commodified as their body and their labor was forced labor for others, over which they had no control.
-For He-Yin, labor was not only an economic concept, but also had a fundamental impact on human society.
+Labor should represent both economic liberation and intellectual liberation, as women became free in their actions; however, in a capitalist society, women were commodified, with their bodies and labor being exploited for the benefit of others, over which they had no control.
+For Zhen, labor was not only an economic concept but also a fundamental impact on human society.
 She refused the commoditization of labor, and insisted on seeing labor as a ontological concept rather than a mere economic concept.
-As long as a system of exploitation system monopolized production where women remained commodities dependent on society, so-called "professional independence" also remained "professional enslavement."
+As long as a system of exploitation monopolized production, where women remained commodities dependent on society, "professional independence" remained "professional enslavement."
 Thus, to liberate women from their subjugation, Zhen concluded that the capitalist system must be broken and a communal system must be established.

+In her essay What Women Should Know About Communism, Zhen described the communist society as one in which "the things required for eating, clothing, and daily use, will all be available in one place, and all, regardless of whether they be men or women, provided that they participate in work, will be able to take whatever they want, in whatever quantities, like collecting water from the ocean."